 Alice is a writer and interdisciplinary scholar who works across feminist art history, practice, theory, and literature to explore questions of sickness, sexuality, and gender.

-Alice has previously held research fellowships at The Courtauld Institute of Art (2021-2022), Paul Mellon Centre (2020) and the AHRC/Freud Museum London (2019).
-She was awarded her PhD from the University of Manchester—for an AHRC-funded creative-critical project on the queer feminist art writing of Kathy Acker and Cookie Mueller—in 2019.
-Prior to this, she was awarded a First Class Honours in English Literature and Art History from the University of Sussex (2011) and an MA in Critical Writing in Art and Design from the Royal College of Art (2013).
+Alice has previously held research fellowships at The Courtauld Institute of Art (2021–2), Paul Mellon Centre (2020), and the AHRC/Freud Museum London (2019).
+She was awarded her PhD from the University of Manchester, for an AHRC-funded creative-critical project on the queer feminist art writing of Kathy Acker and Cookie Mueller, in 2019.
+Prior to this, she was awarded a First Class Honours in English Literature and Art History from the University of Sussex (2011) and an MA in Critical Writing in Art & Design from the Royal College of Art (2013).

-Alice’s interdisciplinary research supports the breadth of her interdisciplinary teaching across the arts and humanities.
-She has taught widely across practice and theory-focused programmes at UK higher education institutions, including the Courtauld, University for the Creative Arts, University of Gloucestershire and University of Manchester.
+Alice’s interdisciplinary, feminist research supports the breadth of her interdisciplinary teaching across the arts and humanities.
+She has taught widely across arts and humanities subjects, and at undergraduate and postgraduate levels, at UK higher education institutions, including The Courtauld, University for the Creative Arts, University of Gloucestershire, and University of Manchester.
+In correspondence with her own creative-critical work, she is interested in emerging pedagogical dialogues between critical humanities scholarship and practice-based arts and creative writing disciplines.

 Gallery